asyncapi/template-for-generator-templates/README.md

 ## Sample Template That Presents Generator Features And Best Practices In Using Them

-Generator depends on [React](https://github.com/asyncapi/generator-react-sdk) or [Nunjucks](https://mozilla.github.io/nunjucks/) templating engine.
+Generator depends on [React](https://github.com/asyncapi/generator-react-sdk) (if you're using React) or [Nunjucks](https://mozilla.github.io/nunjucks/) (if you're using Nunjucks) templating engine.
 You can choose the one you prefer.
-Each render engine has a different way of working and a different set of features.
-Keep that in mind when familiarizing with the Generator functionality.
+Each rendering engine has a different way of working and a different set of features.
+Keep that in mind when familiarizing yourself with the Generator functionality.

 Templates are highly configurable.
-This Template also showcases most of the configuration options used in action.
+This template also showcases most of the configuration options used in action.
 Configurations are stored in the `package.json` file in the [`generator`](#configuration) section.

-Both React and Nunjucks template has `hooks` directory.
-It's a place where you keep hooks that are special JavaScript functions.
-The [Hooks](#hooks) is a native Generator feature, not related to React or Nunjucks.
+Both React and Nunjucks templates can have a `hooks` directory containing [**hooks**](#hooks),  which are special JavaScript functions.
+This is a native Generator feature and it's not related to React or Nunjucks.
 It allows you to plug into different stages of the generation process with some custom logic.

-This Template contains an example implementation of all features includes in the Generator, both in React and in Nunjucks.
+This template contains an example implementation of all the features included in Generator, both in React and in Nunjucks.

 ### React

-The list of resources that are relevant for this Template using React:
+The list of resources that are relevant for this template using React:

 - `template` is a directory where you keep all the files that will be processed by the Generator using React.
 Only files with the `.js`, `.jsx` and `.cjs` extensions are taken and processed by the Generator.
 The rest are skipped.
-- `partials` is a directory where you keep reusable parts (called also components) of the templates.
-You can also put there helper functions to handle perform actions on AsyncAPI data inside components.

-> **NOTE**: `partials` directory is recommended place to split reusable chunks/helpers.
-The reusable parts can be located both in the `template` folder as in another named folder.
+> **NOTE**: The reusable parts (components/helpers) can be located both in the `template` folder as in another named folder.
 The only exception is the `hooks` folder, it is reserved for the Generator.

 > **NOTE**: If you are using React as a rendering engine, you should delete the given folders which are related to Nunjucks: `filters`, `template_njk`, `partials_njk`.